Pennsylvania Route 23

 PA 23 was first designated in 1927 between US 230 in Lancaster and City Avenue on the Lower Merion Township/Philadelphia border.
 The route was extended east to US 30 (Girard Avenue) in West Philadelphia via Conshohocken Avenue and Belmont Avenue in the 1930s.

 PA 23 was rerouted to use Gulph Road through Valley Forge Park by 1945, with PA 23 Truck designated to bypass the route to the north and east by 1950.
 PA 23 Alternate (PA 23 Alt.) was designated as an alternate alignment in Lower Merion Township in 1937.
 PA 23 was moved to its current alignment between Valley Forge and Bala Cynwyd by 1967, replacing parts of PA 363 between Valley Forge and Port Kennedy and PA 320 between Bridgeport and West Conshohocken.
 The alternate and truck routes were also decommissioned at this time.

 The route was extended west from Lancaster to Marietta by 1970, replacing a part of PA 340; the route was also moved onto a one-way pair in Lancaster.
 The eastern terminus was moved to its current location in the 1980s.
 PA 23 was rerouted to its current alignment in the eastern part of Lancaster in 1992, bypassing New Holland Avenue.

-A PA 23 freeway was proposed east of Lancaster in the 1960s; parts of the road were built before construction stopped.
+A PA 23 freeway was proposed east of Lancaster in the 1960s, and parts of the road were built before construction stopped.
 The road was turned over to farmers and is known as the "Goat Path".
 A two-lane bypass of PA 23 east of Lancaster was later proposed before being shelved in 2010.
-A freeway between US 422 and US 202 in Upper Merion Township called the Schuylkill Parkway was planned in the 1960s; a small stub in Bridgeport was built in 1972 before funding issues halted the project.
+A freeway between US 422 and US 202 in Upper Merion Township called the Schuylkill Parkway was planned in the 1960s.
+A small stub of the freeway in Bridgeport was built in 1972 before funding issues halted the project.
+Another freeway was proposed to bypass the borough of Phoenixville in the 1960s, although local opposition prevented the project from ever moving forward.